NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 ## VISUAL SKILL DEVELOPMENT API FOUNDATION

-Neon enabled devices with displays such as the Mark II, KDE Plasmoid provide skill developers the opportunity to create skills that can be empowered by both voice and screen interaction.
-The display interaction technology is based on the QML user interface markup language that gives you complete freedom to create in-depth innovative interactions without boundaries or provide you with simple templates within the Mycroft GUI framework that allow minimalistic display of text and images based on your skill development specifics and preferences.
+Neon-enabled devices with displays, such as the Mark II or KDE Plasmoid, provide skill developers the opportunity to create skills that can be empowered by both voice and screen interaction.
+The display interaction technology is based on the QML user interface markup language.
+QML gives you complete freedom to create in-depth innovative interactions without boundaries.
+It also provides you with simple templates within the Mycroft GUI framework that allow minimalistic display of text and images based on your skill development specifics and preferences.

 This section of the guide is divided into two skill examples that will show you how to create: